Packable, a leading third-party seller on Amazon, is shutting down

 Packable, which has offices in New York City and Long Island and some remote workers in Seattle, says it works with brands to develop an e-commerce strategy for things like purchasing inventory and managing product pages.
 It’s the parent company of Pharmapacks, which sells and ships health, beauty and home products, like mouthwash, nail polish and dish soap.

-Pharmapacks started as a brick-and-mortar store in 2010 before going digital, where it sells direct to consumers on pharampacks.com and through other platforms, including Amazon, ebay and Walmart.
+Pharmapacks started as a brick-and-mortar store in 2010 before going digital; it sells directly to consumers on pharampacks.com and through other platforms, including Amazon, eBay and Walmart.

 It ships 1.8 million orders per month, according to its website, and was listed as the fifth top seller on Amazon as of Wednesday, according to research firm Marketplace Pulse.
 Packable says it has more reviews on Amazon than any other third-party seller in North America and reported it had a 97% “lifetime positive rating” on the platform.

 In January, Packable estimated it had daily net revenue of about $1.6 million, up from $1.5 million during the fourth quarter of 2021.
-It announced plans to build a 333,000 square foot fulfillment center in Riverside County, California – in order to more easily and quickly ship orders to customers on the West Coast — and said it would hire 270 employees at the facility in the first five years.
+It announced plans to build a 333,000-square-foot fulfillment center in Riverside County, California to more easily ship orders to customers on the West Coast.
+It said it would hire 270 employees at the facility in the first five years.

-It expected to go public through a merger with Highland Transcend Partners I Corp., a special purpose acquisition company, in March.
+Packable expected to go public through a merger with Highland Transcend, a special purpose acquisition company, in March.
 The deal would have valued the combined company at $1.55 billion, and Packable would have been listed on the New York Stock Exchange under the ticker symbol PKBL, according to filings with the Securities and Exchange Commission.

 “This is an exciting time of growth for Packable,” then-CEO Andrew Vagenas, wrote in a statement in January.